It’s easy to get up and running with Infinispan. All you need is Java and a dependency management and build tool such as Maven.

 Maven 3.2 or later.

-Open a terminal window and navigate to a directory where you
+Open a terminal window in the directory where you want to create project files.

 Generate projects from Infinispan archetypes with the following command: